memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 ![]({% img_url practical-zephyr/vscode-debug.png %})

 Your mileage, however, will always vary according to the MCU that you're using, and there is no generic solution.
-Zephyr's official documentation also comes with a dedicated [section about debugging](https://docs.zephyrproject.org/latest/develop/debug/index.html), and a separate section about [flash&debug host tools](https://docs.zephyrproject.org/latest/develop/flash_debug/host-tools.html).
+Zephyr's official documentation also comes with a dedicated [section about debugging](https://docs.zephyrproject.org/latest/develop/debug/index.html), and a separate section about [flash & debug host tools](https://docs.zephyrproject.org/latest/develop/flash_debug/host-tools.html).
 Pick your poison!

 Another great resource about `vscode` with Zephyr is [Jonathan Beri's presentation "Zephyr & Visual Studio Code: How to Develop Zephyr Apps with a Modern, Visual IDE"](https://www.youtube.com/watch?v=IKNHPmG-Qxo) from the 2023 Zephyr Development Summit.